tinesoft/spring-esdata-loader/junit4/README.md

 import org.junit.runner.RunWith;

 @RunWith(SpringRunner.class) // required to run JUnit 4 tests with Spring magic
-//@SpringBootTest or any @ContextConfiguration(..) to initialize the Spring context that contains the ElasticsearchTemplate
+//@SpringBootTest or any @ContextConfiguration(..) to initialize the Spring context that contains the ElasticsearchOperations

 @LoadEsData(esEntityClass=MyEsEntity1.class, location="/path/to/data1.json")
 @LoadEsData(esEntityClass=MyEsEntity2.class, location="/path/to/data2.json")